shaikasheesh/Gemini_Pro_Google/README.md

 Understand the Implementation of Google's Gemini LLM Models

 # Invoice_Info_Extration
-Lets deep dive into use case where we will extract information from a Invoice which is a PDF
+Lets deep dive into use case where we will extract information from a Image